-- 5. The identification of SSR, SR and SD assignments shall be agreed between the relevant DEFM and Executive Safety Responsible who shall base their decision on an assessment against the criteria defined above.
-All assignments that satisfy the criteria are to be appropriately identified on the Deployment Tool.
+- 8. The identification of SSR, SR and SD assignments shall be agreed by the relevant Principal Engineer or Head of Engineering Assurance who shall base their decision on an assessment against the criteria defined above.
+All assignments that satisfy the criteria are to be appropriately identified on the Deployment Tool by the relevant DFM.
 Assignment Specifications and Success Profiles are to be used to clearly define the responsibilities, duties and competence requirements of the assignment holder.
-These shall contain a combination of generic criteria supplemented with domain or assignment-specific material as required. - 6.
+These shall contain a combination of generic criteria supplemented with domain and/or assignment-specific material as required. - 9.
 Individuals deployed to SSR, SR and SD assignments shall have formally delegated authority for making safety and environmental decisions.
-Accordingly, assignments classified as SSR, SR and SD shall: - Be performed by individuals with formally delegated authority for doing so, AND - Require those performing the assignment to be demonstrably competent to discharge their responsibilities, AND - Include a requirement for a named individual to be the final DE&S signatory for safety and environmental artefacts.
+Accordingly, assignments classified as SSR, SR and SD shall: - Be performed by individuals with formally delegated authority for doing so, and - Require those performing the assignment to be demonstrably competent to discharge their responsibilities, and - Include a requirement for a named individual to be the final DE&S signatory for safety and environmental artefacts.